NathanSchmidtP/nathanschmidtp.github.io/Programming/program.md

     My main interest area tends to be hardware control and interfacing.
     However I frequently cross over into other areas when I find interesting problems.
     Such problems include my <a href="../Mathematics/math.html">mathematics projects</a>
-    and extend as far out as to biological physics.
+    and extend as far out as biological physics.
   </p>
 </div>
 <div class="body">